ohong/poof/README.md

 **How it works:**

 1. Snap photos of your stuff with your phone
-2. Upload to Poof! (up to 10 at a time)
+2. Upload to Poof! (single or bulk upload)
 3. AI transforms each photo into a clean, professional product shot
 4. AI writes a curatorial description for each object
 5. Browse your belongings in a beautiful gallery view